-Explain to students that the question "What are some ethical issues concerning the selling of human tissues?" is the best question to focus the research first because it is specific enough to generate concrete answers, but general enough to generate rich information.
-The first question may be too broad and general, while the third question focuses exclusively on what a person can sell while "still alive," and so may be too specific as a starting point.
+Explain to students that the question "Who is responsible for preventing genocide?" is the best question to focus the research because it is specific enough to generate concrete answers, but general enough to generate rich information.
+The first question may be too broad and general, while the third question focuses exclusively and so may be too specific as a starting point.

-Students examine the three model questions and follow along.
+• Students examine the three model questions and follow along.

 Explain that the second step in planning an effective search is to determine the best locations (physical or virtual) for finding the information about the selected inquiry question.
-Give students the following considerations to help them select and locate the right sources:
+Remind students that resources available in their school and public libraries provide access to databases such as NOVEL New York (http://novelnewyork.org/), which allow students to search for articles on their issue using a variety of different search criteria.
+Give students the following guiding considerations to help them select and locate the right sources:

-• What is my area of inquiry and where could I find sources?
-For example, if I am looking at tissue ownership, then the field is medical science.
-I can search in either that section of the library or an online source or website that specializes in the field.

-- What type of sources should I be looking for based on the type of information I want?
-For example, if I am looking for details about tissue ownership, I should investigate medical or science professional organizations, journals, or reports.
-If I am looking for information about an individual's experience with the issue of tissue ownership, I could look at news, science, or advocacy websites. - (i) Encourage students to enlist the assistance of a librarian/media specialist as they determine the best location(s) to find information.
+- What is my area of inquiry and where could I find sources?
+For example, if I am looking at preventing genocide, then possible fields of inquiry are human rights abuses, injustice and discrimination, and atrocities or mass murder.
+I can search either in those sections of the library or through online sources or websites that specialize in these fields. - What type of sources should I be looking for based on the type of information I want?
+For example, if I am looking for details about preventing genocide, I should investigate news articles, historical documents, academic journals, or human rights reports.
+If I am looking for information about an individual's experience with the issue of genocide, I could look at news, government, or advocacy websites. - Encourage students to enlist the assistance of a librarian/media specialist as they determine the best location(s) to find information.